Youth Filmmaker Showcase (B) 2016 w/ Group Workshop Reel

 Multiple Film Types, Youth Filmmaker | 2015 | 75-80 min

-Recommended for ages for all ages (Parental Guidance: Appropriate for all ages.)
+Recommended for all ages (Parental Guidance: Appropriate for all ages.)

 Join us for the Providence Children’s Film Festival Youth Filmmakers Showcase, curated in partnership with the RISD Museum teen program, the RISD Art Circle.
 This collection of youth-produced films presents inspiring stories from near and far about the fun and challenges in young people’s lives today.

 **Sunday, 2/21 YFS Show w/ 2016 Group Workshop Reel: All ages with no mature content films in this reel.
 This show includes Q&A with RISD Art Circle teen jury and several youth filmmakers plus the 2016 Group Workshop Reel created by PCFF Filmmaking Workshop students on February 13-14.

 THE PENCIL BOX

 - Stop motion animation with a “cutting” dialogue that will defy being boxed in.

 USA, 2015 / No spoken language / Stella Loezos (age 11) / 2 min

 A long journey of gold-hungry Cosmospenguin to the Earth.
 The search for the gold ends with finding of friends.
 The Cosmospenguin is never more lonely.

 Austria, 2015 / German w/English subtitles / Luca Potskhishvili (age 7) / 4 min